folding-kct/folding-kct.github.io/public/getting-started.md

 ## Step 2: Get a Passkey
 A passkey uniquely identifies you as a donor and is associated with results that you have contributed and is displayed on the [leaderboard](/stats)

 While it is not mandatory, we recommend that you get a passkey so that you are uniquely identified on the KCT Team.

-Make a note of your passkey, you will need this later during the setup process.

 ---